 In 1976, Hamlin began performing in the Balto.-Washington area with local R&B groups such as Hyde Park and Grand Jury.
-By 1977, Hamlin had returned to Macon where she established a local music group and performed with Dexter Redding and Bone Holmes and Friends under the guidance of Anthony Dorsey (arranger for Paul McCartney, Mary Holmes (lead vocalist for Joe Tex) and Charles Burns (singer and trumpeter for Bobby Womack).
-When not performing, Hamlin, between 1980 and 1985, also worked for the Brown & Williamson Company in Macon, Georgia.
+In 1977, Debi returned to Macon where she established a local music group, performed with Dexter Redding, and Bone Holmes and Friends under the leadership of Anthony Dorsey (arranger for Paul McCartney) and Mary Holmes (lead vocalist for Joe Tex) and Charles Burns (singer and trumpeter for Bobby Womack).

-In 1991, after the death of her father, Hamlin left the music scene and turned her attention toward the academic world.
+In 1991, after the death of her dad, Debi left the music scene and turned her attention toward the academic world.
 She received her BA from City College of CUNY (1994), and also studied at the Autonomous University of Santo Domingo in the Dominican Republic.
-In 1995, Dr. Hamlin was awarded a scholarship to attend Duke University, receiving her MA (1998) and Ph.D.
+In 1995, Debi was awarded a Duke Endowment Scholarship at Duke University, receiving her MA (1998) and Ph.D.
 (2004) in American and African American history.
-During her tenure at Duke she published several biographical articles, book reviews, and editorial pieces, and served as Executive Assistant to historian, John Hope Franklin, author of the seminal text, From Slavery to Freedom (1948), from 1998-2003.
-She also studied under stellar professors such as Peter H. Wood and Richard Powell.
+During her tenure at Duke she published several biographical articles, book reviews, editorial pieces, and, from 1998-2003,served as Executive Assistant to deceased historian, John Hope Franklin, author of the seminal text, From Slavery to Freedom, and other stellar professors such as Peter H. Wood (Black Majority) and Richard Powell (Blues Aesthetic).

-In 2010, Dr. Hamlin relocated to Los Angeles, California and founded the BRONZeTONE CENTER for Music & History where she and her staff "bring the mix" through music and history.
-Hamlin has worked with some of the greatest talents in the music industry, including but not limited to, Isaac Hayes, Freddie Cole, Mose Davis, the Lewis Hamlin Orchestra, and has appeared at the Apollo Theatre, Sweetwaters, Baby Grand, Lucy's, and the Celebrity Clubs in New York; Odell's, Martin's West, and the Palladium in Baltimore, Md.; New Directions, Grants, Macon Coliseum, and JD's Touch of Class in Macon, Georgia; and the Los Angeles Public Library and City Club in Los Angeles, California.
-She made her debut television appearance in 1989 on, "Dance Connection," an entertainment show aired in the Balto-DC area and hosted by music/radio legend, "Moon Man."
+In 2010, Dr. Hamlin relocated to Los Angeles, California where she founded the BRONZeTONE CENTER for Music & History, where she and her staff "bring the mix" by serving up music and history in a way that both informs and inspires.
+Dr. Debi Hamlin has worked with some of the greatest talents in the music industry, including but not limited to, Isaac Hayes, Freddie Cole, Mose Davis, the Lewis Hamlin Orchestra, and has appeared at the Apollo Theatre, Sweetwaters, Baby Grand, Lucy's, and the Celebrity Clubs in New York; Odell's, Martin's West, and the Palladium in Baltimore, Md.; New Directions, Grants, Macon Coliseum, and JD's Touch of Class in Macon, Georgia; and the Los Angeles Public Library and City Club in Los Angeles, California.
+She made her debut television appearance in 1989 on the former "Dance Connection," an entertainment show that aired in the Balto-DC area hosted by music/radio legend, "Moon Man."